 - Don’t let the competition intimidate you.
 You’re a professional writer, not a participant in a popularity contest.
 The success of others does not mean there isn’t room for you; in fact, one of the reasons publishers look carefully at your competition is to determine whether or not the subject matter sells well enough to take a chance on a book that is similar.

 - Don’t compare yourself to the #1 best seller in your category.
 I know I said in #4 above that you could use a big seller, but be careful to distinguish your book.
-When I was an editor at a traditional publisher, I read proposal after proposal for memoirs that were compared to a memoir the publisher had release years before; the proposals discussed abuse that was “More horrific than that book,” but that comparison did nothing to further the author’s chances.
+When I was an editor at a traditional publisher, I read proposal after proposal for memoirs that were compared to a memoir about abuse the publisher had released years before; the proposals discussed abuse that was “More horrific than that book,” but that comparison did nothing to further the author’s chances.
 The memoir in question continues to be a big backlist seller, but we weren’t looking for another version of it.

 - Don’t trash the competition.
 Nothing screams “amateur” like a writer who denigrates someone else’s work.
 Compare and contrast in as positive a manner as possible, and show how the market will benefit from your book.
 Who knows?
 You might sell your project to the publisher of one of your competitive titles!